 - Nix the unrealistic expectations.
 Marriage is different than dating.
 We cannot change the other person.
 Look in the mirror first.
 Love your spouse anyway.

 - Don’t be afraid to fight.
 Romans 5:3-4 says, “Let us exult and triumph in our troubles and rejoice in our sufferings.”
 It’s better to engage than to give up.
 Author Madeleine L’Engle once said, “There are a lot of marriages today that break up just at the point where they could mature and deepen.”
-Pain makes us take note at the problem.
+Pain makes us take note of the problem.
 We are forced to pray and repent and try again.